Bawden Manor Farmhouse - Restoration and contemporary extension

 The Design – to meet the brief, the existing rear additions built in the 1970’s and 80’s were demolished and replaced with a contemporary double storey addition that spanned the rear length of the property.
 The rear extensions were designed with large glazed gables to open up the views but careful consideration was required to ensure the adjacent properties were not overlooking each other.

 Internally both properties were designed individually to provide the differing requirements of each family.
 On one side, the house was designed as reverse living/sleeping with the bedrooms at ground level which allows the main living area to enjoy the views from first floor level.
 The Kitchen and Dining area enjoys a high vaulted ceiling with stunning exposed trusses, a woodburner and a glazed gable.
 The other property was designed more traditionally with the bedrooms enjoying the views at first floor level with the open plan living space at ground level being able to open out onto the expansive gardens.
 Both properties were designed to be highly insulated and constructed using natural materials.
 Efficient appliances were specified in the Kitchen and Utility with water saving toilets.
-Internally natural paints were used on the lime pointed exposed stone walls to allow the original stone building to breathe and prevent internal damp.

 Build Route – Self Managed